giantninja908/KrunkAssetGenerator/README.md

 ```

-For any additional help, please consult GNU/Giant#7650 on discord
+For any additional help, please consult Giant#7650 on discord, by reaching out at the server https://discord.gg/an2AytE